qgis/QGIS-Enhancement-Proposals/QEP-10-Contextual-WMS-Legend.rst

 (QgsDefaultRasterLayerLegend::createLayerTreeModelLegendNodes).

 The QgsWMSLegendNode instances will lazily request the WMS legend when first asked for and cache it.
-The invalidateMapBasedData() virtual method of QgsWMSLegendNode will clear the cache if the layer is configured to enable contextual wms legend support.
+The invalidateMapBasedData() virtual method of QgsWMSLegendNode will clear the cache.

 The QgsLayerTreeModel will invoke invalidateMapBasedData() for each legend node left after filtering due to QgsLayerTreeModel::setLegendFilterByMap.